olga-demidko/documentation/docs/guide/np-cli/commands/command-language-syntax.md

   --param path query body
   --test default_login_location dom_xss sqli
 ```
-NexPloit CLI provides multiple global options that can affect the behavior of each command, as follows:
+Nexploit CLI provides multiple global options that can affect the behavior of each command, as follows:

 <table id="simple-table">